Skip to content

 To facilitate its creation and because you cannot answer all questions, LIMOS offers a template to upload to the Opidor web tool.

-Then, in Mes plans/tableau de bord (My plans/dashboard), create a new plan.
+Then, under Mes plans/tableau de bord, create a new plan.

 Select the following options:

-• Choose the "ANR - Structured DMP template".
+• Choose the "ANR - Modèle de PGD structuré" template

 GitLab

-On gitlab.limos.fr, you can create repositories and share them with members you have created.
+On gitlab.limos.fr, you can create repositories and share them with the members you have added.

-You can also create a GitLab group with the same name as the one you created in MY and invite members.
+You can also create a GitLab group with the same name as the one you created in MY and invite members to it.

 HPC VMs (Mésocentre)